 If you’re looking for a hearty, man-friendly appetizer, these Antipasto Squares, filled with Italian meat and cheeses are the answer!
-This twist on Antipasto disappeared at a cocktail party a couple weeks ago.
+This twist on Antipasto disappeared at a cocktail party a couple of weeks ago.

-Perfect for game day, too, these squares make a delicious, out of the ordinary Antipasto Platter!
+Perfect for game day, too, these squares make a delicious, out-of-the-ordinary Antipasto Platter!

 While I’m a huge fan of Antipasto Skewers, they aren’t heavy enough for a cocktail party over the dinner hour.
 Our hosts had yummy beef tenderloin sandwiches, but from my experience, I knew the hubby would want another substantial appetizer.

 This recipe for Antipasto Squares is super easy with the aid of a shortcut, Pillsbury Crescent Rolls.
 Though I prefer to make recipes from scratch, I knew this appetizer recipe would be a hit even if it was semi-homemade.
-We came home with an empty platter, if that tells you anything!
+We came home with an empty platter if that tells you anything!

 You can certainly tweak these antipasto squares to your liking, adding the cold cuts and cheeses of your choice.
 I’ve also made a version with puff pastry, but the layers are much more visible in this antipasto recipe.
 Besides being beautiful this “antipasto” incorporates all those wonderful flavors in every bite.

 - PRO-Tip: Line the pan with non-stick foil.
 This makes for easy removal of the squares for cutting and easy cleanup.

 - Cool before slicing, but serve at room temperature.

 - Start by placing one roll of crescent roll dough over the bottom of the pan, without separating the triangles.
 Press together the seams.